MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/animation.md

 ---
-title: "Basic Animation"
+title: "Basic Animation in SkiaSharp"
-description: "Discover how to animate your SkiaSharp graphics" ms.prod: xamarin ms.technology: xamarin-forms ms.assetid: 31C96FD6-07E4-4473-A551-24753A5118C3
+description: "This article explains how to animate your SkiaSharp graphics in Xamarin.Forms applications, and demonstrates this with sample code." ms.prod: xamarin ms.technology: xamarin-forms ms.assetid: 31C96FD6-07E4-4473-A551-24753A5118C3